Training course

 The content is useful for everyone in that it offers access to a comprehensive and holistic wellbeing programme.
 It reduces barriers and prejudice through education and supports embodiment and self-exploration.
 It is especially useful for reducing stress, anxiety, low mood and feelings of disempowerment, isolation and hopelessness.

-• We strongly advise that you ensure you are able attend all eight sessions before you book your place on the course.
+• We strongly advise that you ensure you are able to attend all sessions for chosen cohort before you book your place on the course.

 For confidentiality reasons, the sessions cannot be recorded and shared with attendees who may have missed them.
 If you are unable to attend a session due to unforeseeable circumstances, please contact the trainer as soon as possible.